A lot or a little?

 Is it any good?

+The movie's well executed, and it has many dazzling moments, but that's not enough to vault it to the top of the heap.
 Big, historical martial arts epics have been making money in China, so there are a lot of them; SHAOLIN is one of several to make the leap to the United States.
-It's well executed, and it has many dazzling moments, but that's not enough to vault it to the top of the heap.
 Director Benny Chan, who's best known for some of Jackie Chan's more recent films, simply doesn't have the grace or style of someone like Yuen Woo Ping (True Legend) or John Woo (Red Cliff).

 Families can talk about the movie's violence.
 How does it compare to other martial arts movies?
 What about to horror movies?
 How are certain scenes different from others?